 See what the internet knows about you at the Glass Room

 This fascinating, free little exhibition near Leicester Square brings together a range of interactive pieces revealing how our data is bought and sold in 2017, until November 12.
 Find your facial doppelganger from a huge library of Flickr faces, see if a brain scanner can detect if you’re shopping on Amazon, or see if your actual email password appears in their big library of leaked data from the LinkedIn hack.
 There are also a handful of free events on throughout the month, should you want to learn more – check it out here.

 Tongue-tingling pop-up The Flavour Gallery is full of sippable, lickable and sniffable art.
 Leading artists have set to work using taste and aroma to create interactive, edible artworks for the culinary adventurer.
 (And yes, there’s cocktails.)
 Pop along on Thursday, November 16 – tickets here.

 It’s Old Fashioned week, so celebrate at the Ten Bells in Spitalfields on Nov 10 as Wild Turkey put on a night dedicated to everyone’s favourite bourbon cocktail, with live bluegrass music bringing some Deep South vibes to the occasion. £10 gets you in the door and two cocktails to get you started, which ain’t too shabby if you ask us.
 Get tickets here!

 GLOW wild at this all-lady wrestling event

-If the Netflix series did it for you, check out EVE on November 11.
+If the new Netflix series did it for you, check out EVE on November 11.
 It’s London’s live feminist, all female, underground pro-wrestling show that runs out of disused railway arch Resistance Gallery in Bethnal Green.
 Get tickets here!